Donor Profile

 • Migration and mobility.

-The provisional agreement, pending formal signature, also takes into account the SDGs and the Paris Agreement.
+The treaty, signed in November 2023, also takes into account the SDGs and the Paris Agreement.

 Read more about the EUI's spending on Climate Change in LICs and LMICs